rohanjwaleshan/diabetes_prediction/README.md

 </p>

 ### The Better Model
-Based on the results for the best random forest model and best svm model the random forest model performs better.
-The random forest classified more true negatives and true positives, had a higher accuracy, and had higher precision, recall, and f1-score.
+Based on the results for the random forest model and svm model the random forest model performs better.
+The random forest classified more true negatives and true positives, had a higher accuracy, precision, recall, and f1-score.

 ## Flask Web App
 After pickling the random forest model I used flask to create a web application that takes in a request with an array of values (based on features in dataset) that the user inputs and returns an outcome of whether the patient has diabetes or not.
 I used the following [video tutorial](https://www.youtube.com/watch?v=i3RMlrx4ol4&t=2s) to help build the flask app.
 The next step would be to deploy the flask app with a cloud platform.